SusannaMaria/beets/docs/plugins/absubmit.rst

 The `absubmit` plugin uses the `streaming_extractor_music`_ program to analyse an audio file and calculate different acoustic properties of the audio, the plugin then uploads this metadata to the AcousticBrainz server.
 The plugin does this when calling the ``beet absumbit [QUERY]`` command or on importing if the `auto` configuration options is set to ``yes``.

+$ beet absubmit [-f] [QUERY]

+By default, the command will only analyse for acousticbrainz data when the tracks doesn't already have it; the ``-f`` or ``--force`` switch makes it analyse the tracks for acousticbrainz.
+If you specify a query, only matching tracks will be processed; otherwise, the command processes every track in your library.

 Installation
 ------------